anmol-d21/MCA-2021/README.md

 Acoustic Data: Paul Dukas' works are easily accessible to listen to via streaming sites such as Spotify, as well as websites like IMSLP.

-I uploaded the pdf to musescore, unfortunetely the score was unsuccessful and corrupted so i edited the piece myself to match the PDF

 ## Week 2